NFL reaches 'major milestone' with record 9 minority head coaches in place for the 2024 season

 There is still work to be done to achieve equality.

-According to the institute's 2023 racial and gender report, two-thirds of the league (66.7%) consists of players who are minorities, with 53.5% being Black.
-Those percentages don't reflect the percentage of minority and Black head coaches.
+According the 2023 racial and gender report card from Lapchick’s institute, two-thirds of players in the league (66.7%) are minorities, with 53.5% being Black.
+Those percentages don’t reflect the percentage of minority and Black head coaches.

 But progress is being made.

 There are six Black head coaches entering 2024 — Morris, Mayo, Pierce, Pittsburgh’s Mike Tomlin, Tampa Bay’s Todd Bowles and Houston’s DeMeco Ryans — which doubles the number from the 2023 season.
-The other minority coaches are Canales, who is Mexican American, Miami's multiracial Mike McDaniel and Robert Saleh of the New York Jets, who is Lebanese.
+The other minority coaches are Canales, who is Mexican American, Miami’s biracial Mike McDaniel and Robert Saleh of the New York Jets, who is of Lebanese descent.

-Rivera believes the success of existing minority head coaches in the 2023 season “absolutely” impacted the number of minority hires this year.
+Rivera believes the success of minority head coaches in the 2023 season “absolutely” impacted the hires this year.
 Bowles, Ryans, Tomlin and McDaniel all led their teams to the playoffs.

 Seahawks quarterback Geno Smith, who is Black, was asked if it is encouraging to hear about the hiring of more minority head coaches, such as his former quarterbacks coach Canales.
 He answered with a resounding no.